Schedule 03FAC User FAQ

 - Architect-Engineering Services subject to Public Law 92-582 (Brooks Act).

 The work performed under this Schedule may be associated with existing projects that are part of the scope of this Schedule.
 Ancillary Repair and Alterations may not be the primary purpose of the work ordered but be an integral part of the total solution offered.
 Ancillary Repair and Alteration services may only be ordered in conjunction with or in support of products or services purchased under this Federal Supply Schedule contract.
-This includes all regulatory guidance outlined in accordance with FAR 36, including the Davis Bacon Act and the Miller Act.
+This includes all regulatory guidance outlined in accordance with FAR 36 - Construction and Architect-Engineer Contracts, including the Davis Bacon Act and the Miller Act.

 A GSA Schedule Contractor Team Arrangement (CTA) is an arrangement between two or more GSA Schedule contractors to work together to meet agency requirements.
 The CTA allows the contractor to meet the government agency needs by providing a total solution that combines the supplies and/or services from the team members' separate GSA Schedule contracts.
 It permits contractors to complement each other's capabilities to compete for orders for which they may not independently qualify.
 A customer benefits from a CTA by buying a solution rather than making separate buys from various contractors.

-For more information visit Contractor Team Arrangements (CTA)).
+See here for more information on Contractor Team Arrangements (CTA).

 This commercial practice brings more value and more choices to our customers.
 Customer orders are not restricted by a maximum order limit.
 In accordance with FAR 8.404(b) (3), the Maximum Order Threshold represents the point where it is advantageous for customers to seek a price reduction.
 In fact, after a customer reviews the price list(s) or GSA Advantage!®, the FAR instructs customers to generally seek price reductions for orders exceeding this threshold from Schedule contractor(s) appearing to provide the best value (considering price and other factors).